alisawuffles/tokenizer-attack/README.md

 ## Using [PDM](https://pdm-project.org)

-Install rust and Gurobi using your preferred method, then run `pdm install`.
+Install rust, g++, and Gurobi using your preferred method, then run `pdm install`.

 # Reproducing controlled experiments
 There are three steps to reproducing our main experiments, where we train tokenizers on known mixtures of data categories and evaluate our attack's effectiveness at reconstructing the true data mixture.